chimera-linux/cports/CONTRIBUTING.md

 * Removals should use `category/pkgname: remove`.
 * Changes to `cbuild` should use `cbuild: custom message`.

+Commit messages as well as things such as package descriptions should be written in American English and be grammatically correct.

 It is your responsibility to verify that submitted changes do build.
 If the CI fails, fix any issues that you are capable of fixing yourself.